Here's The Thing...

 And On The 8th Day, Food Scientists Screwed With God's Creation....

 "Sorcery," you exclaim!
 No!
-Not sorcery, just an ancient and natural way to help you digest gluten.
+Not sorcery, just an ancient and natural way to help my tummy digest gluten.
 I won't get into the science behind the benefits of fermented foods right here and right now, because it's already out there.
-I would really love to live by Andrew Zimmern's motto, "If it looks good, eat it!", but, the currently reality is, I don't have that luxury.
+I would really love to live by Andrew Zimmern's motto, "If it looks good, eat it!", but, my current reality is: I don't have that luxury.
 And know that I'm here to tell you that no matter what your doctor says, the kind of food you eat does matter.
 Why would anyone listen to someone's advice about diet who only took 2 hours of nutrition class out of the 8 to 10 years of medical/drug training they received?
 But rest assured that I'm not going to adopt any diet fad either.
+A fad diet is one that demonizes an entire food group and totally eliminates it from your grocery list.
 Only good ol' fashioned common sense, and this motto: "If God didn't make it, then I won't eat it."

-As for the method that I use to make these pancakes, it's rather unusual.
-Some people call it "soaking," but really, if an acidic medium (such as lemon juice, vinegar, kefir, or buttermilk) is added to the flour (and time is applied), then you are looking for a natural ferment.
+As for the method that I use to make these pancakes, it's rather unusual for us modern cooks.
+Some people call it "soaking," but really, if an acidic medium (such as lemon juice, vinegar, kefir, or buttermilk) is added to the flour (and time is applied), then you are looking at a natural ferment of sorts.
 This fermentation process helps breakdown indigestible fiber in wheat and other glutenous grains, making them easier for us to digest.
-Sweet (or more like soured) relief!
+Ahhh....what sweet (or more like soured) relief!
 This fermentation process is similar to what ruminant animals do when they eat their very fibrous diets.
-We humans don't have a four chambered cellulose fermentation processing plant, and the thought of chewing cud (a vital part of that amazing process) is, well, gross.
+We humans don't have a four chambered cellulose fermentation processing plant, and to be honest, the thought of chewing cud (a vital part of that amazing process) is, well -- gross.
 So fermenting whole grain is the way to go if I want to consume those tasty carbs without the pain and agony they can cause in those of us who are sensitive to gluten.
-But it you have celiac disease, that means absolutely NO gluten for you, soaked, sprouted, or soured (fermented).
+But it you have celiac disease, then that means absolutely NO gluten for you, soaked, sprouted, or soured (fermented).
 Sorry.
 So finally!
 Without further ado, here is the recipe.
 I will have the recipe for the blueberry sauce below it.